2023 HSA Contribution Limits

 2023 HSA FAQs

-What is the HSA contribution limit for 2023?
+What are the 2023 HSA contribution limits?

 For 2023, the HSA contribution limit is $3,850 for self-only coverage and $7,750 for family coverage.
 Individuals age 55+ can contribute an additional $1,000 as a catch-up contribution.